I think the world is trying to tell me something. You see a few days ago I came across this article about over-training.

-Which is why I’m adding Yoga back into my fitness regime.
+This is why I’m adding yoga back into my fitness regime.

 Starting back up yoga has really helped holistically.
-It centres my breathing, my body and mind.
+It centers my breathing, my body, and mind.

 I’ve started up Namaste Yoga which makes for a great cool down after a run, or one of my Asylum workouts.